Frederick II of Denmark: Book of Concord

 A good testimony of Frederik's stubborn resistance to all religious controversy can be found in his response to the late sixteenth-century Lutheran statement of faith, the Formula and Book of Concord.
-The ‘Concord’, which was written by leading Saxon divines and sponsored by Frederik II's brother-in-law, Augustus, Elector of Saxony, was an attempt to promote unity among the German Lutheran princes.
+The 'Concord', which was written by leading Saxon divines and sponsored by Frederik II's brother-in-law, Augustus, Elector of Saxony, was an attempt to promote unity among the German Lutheran princes.
 As a unifier, however, the Concord was an abject failure.

 August had recently purged his court of Calvinists and Philippists, and orthodox Lutherans like Jacob Andreae composed the document.
 The Concord was extremely orthodox.
 Frederik II had already clashed with his old friend and companion Augustus over theological issues: in 1575, Augustus had complained profoundly about the Calvinist sentiments expounded by Niels Hemmingsen in the treatise Syntagma institutionum christianarum (1574).
-Though Frederik tried to defend Hemmingsen, who was his favourite divine, he also wanted to keep Augustus' friendship, and he therefor dismissed Hemmingsen – with honour – from his post at the University of Copenhagen in 1579.
+Though Frederik tried to defend Hemmingsen, who was his favourite divine, he also wanted to keep Augustus' friendship, and he therefore dismissed Hemmingsen – with honour – from his post at the University of Copenhagen in 1579.
 Frederik was not nearly so receptive to August's promotion of the Concord.

 Like many other contemporaries of his time, Frederick believed that the Book of Concord promoted discord, and not harmony.
 Ignoring Augustus's warnings that a Calvinist plot had taken root in Denmark's clergy, he banned the Concord from his lands in July 1580.
 Possession of the book, or even discussion of its contents, would be punished severely.
 The king burned his own personal copies, which were sent to him by his sister Anne, wife of Augustus.
 The Concord, he argued, contained "teachings which are foreign and alien to us and to our churches, [and which] could easily disrupt the unity which ... these kingdoms have hitherto maintained".

 Marriage Ordinance

-Frederik II's ‘Marriage Ordinance’ of 1582, inspired by Niels Hemmingsen’s writings on the institution, allowed divorce for a wide range of reasons, including infidelity, impotence, leprosy, venereal disease, and outlawry.
+Frederik II's 'Marriage Ordinance' of 1582, inspired by Niels Hemmingsen's writings on the institution, allowed divorce for a wide range of reasons, including infidelity, impotence, leprosy, venereal disease, and outlawry.

 Areas of interest

-Though often stated as a drunkard and unlettered; leaving state affairs to his councillors to go hunting in the countryside, this is incorrect, and Frederick was highly intelligent.
-He craved the company of learned men, who composed his inner circle of intellectuals, and they had many interests.

 University of Copenhagen

-Frederick was a great patron of the University of Copenhagen, were he introduced educational reforms in the 1570s and 1580s.
+Frederick was a great patron of the University of Copenhagen, where he introduced educational reforms in the 1570s and 1580s.
 Frederik increased the university's budget almost exponentially, expanding the size of its teaching staff and providing substantially higher salaries.
 While demanding higher educational standards from the priesthood, Frederick and his advisers provided more support for impoverished students.
 One hundred students, selected by the faculty, received room and board free of fee from the crown, each for a period of five years.
 Four especially promising students would be awarded the stipendium regium, which paid all costs for study abroad so long as the recipient returned to Copenhagen to finish his doctorate.